2016 Rural Health Awards nominations

 Student Leadership Award

 This award recognizes extraordinary leadership activities demonstrated by a student in the field of rural health.
 Candidates nominated for this award will have displayed a vested interest in improving rural health care, and will have demonstrated an ability to work towards this improvement.
-Efforts may include organizing and directing a student chapter in the NRHA, significant achievements, unique approaches to identifying or meeting needs, and commitment of time/effort.
+Efforts may include organizing and directing rural health activities or groups, significant achievements, unique approaches to identifying or meeting needs, and commitment of time/effort.

 Student Achievement Award